 The city’s bus, metro, and taxi network are good enough to get around if you’re here on vacation.

 The main problem with driving in Athens is that the roads are heavily congested.
 You will be navigating your way through busy roads that have four lanes of traffic headed in each direction.

 A lot of people don’t follow road rules either and will drive through red lights.
 They speed, drive under the influence after a night out at a bouzoukia, or overtake other drivers in a dangerous fashion.

-This is not to intimidate you, but it is important to be aware of this.
 While driving in Greece when you’re exploring the mainland or driving around Greek islands is pleasant, driving in Athens is anxiety-inducing.

 Traffic in Athens can be a problem.
 Particularly if you are moving around Leof.
 Vasileos Konstantinou and the central neighbourhoods of Monastiraki, Syntagma, etc at rush hour or on Friday/Saturday evenings.

-Using Your Car Horn in Greece
+Using your car horn in Greece

 In the west, people don’t really use the car horn unless they have to.
 It’s considered almost rude to honk your horn at someone unless you really need to get their attention.

 In Athens and Thessaloniki, the streets are constantly abuzz with a cacophony of car horns.
 People get incredibly impatient and will honk their car horns at virtually anything.

 This is peculiar as the use of the car horn is technically illegal in urban areas.
 You can “technically” get fined for illegal use of the horn so it’s best not to use it liberally yourself.
 Although you will notice other drivers using it excessively.